 While machine learning has become increasingly easy to apply in many programming languages, it also presents a number of challenges; specifically, how to interpret the relationships between variables, how to prevent overfitting, and how to deal with the inevitable issues that arise from collecting diverse data types.

 This seminar builds off of introductory materials on machine learning, assuming a basic familiarity with the ideas behind regularization in regression, cross-validation, and decision trees.
 The first day covers the state-of-the-art algorithms for prediction problems with a single outcome.
 The second day focuses on putting everything together, namely, how to best run all of these algorithms and properly compare their results.
 Finally, the third day discusses a host of algorithms that were each developed for different types of unsupervised learning tasks.
 Understanding how each algorithm works will be paired with material on how to apply the method with minimal coding in R.

-Starting October 7, we are offering this seminar as a 3-day synchronous*, remote workshop for the first time.
+Starting May 5, we are offering this seminar as a 3-day synchronous*, remote workshop.
 Each day will consist of a 4-hour live lecture held via the free video-conferencing software Zoom.
 You are encouraged to join the lecture live, but will have the opportunity to view the recorded session later in the day if you are unable to attend at the scheduled time.